Page cover

 Open the Import Customers Form

-Click on the three dots in the top-right corner of the screen and select Import > Customer Data.
+Click on the 3 dots in the top right corner of the screen and select Import > Customer Data.

 The Import Customers form will open.